Who is the UCD MSc Biotechnology and Business for?

 The programme simultaneously provides an understanding of, and skills required for, entrepreneurship while learning to manage human, financial and technological capital.
 The combined expertise in Biotechnology and Business will enable you to innovate in complex business environments from small start-up companies to large-scale multinational corporations.

 How will I benefit from the UCD MSc Biotechnology and Business Programme?

 You will graduate with an MSc in Biotechnology and Business from the internationally-recognised UCD School for Biomolecular and Biomedical Science, allied with the UCD Conway Institute, and the UCD Michael Smurfit Graduate Business School, a leading international business school, giving you a competitive advantage over other graduates.

 This advanced graduate degree has been developed in consultation with employers and is specifically tailored to meet their needs.
 A major advantage of this degree programme is that you will complete a business project that will be undertaken within the Biotechnology industry.
 You will also undertake a case study in Biotechnology.
 One of the factors that will determine your field of expertise will be the development of this business plan and case study which aim to develop project management, business planning and research skills.

 Graduates will also have the opportunity to become part of a network of UCD alumni in the fields of Biotechnology and Business.

-What is the UCD MSc Biotechnology and Business programme about?
+What are the UCD MSc Biotechnology and Business programme about?

 The programme is designed to accommodate applicants who have successfully completed a primary degree in a biological or chemical science.
 This includes a BSc in Biotechnology, Biochemistry, Microbiology, Genetics, Neuroscience, Physiology, Pharmacology, Medicinal Chemistry or an equivalent qualification.